Understanding the Phases of The Atkins Diet Plan

 This is called the induction phase and the phase where you will lose the most weight.
-It strictly restricts the amount of carbs you can eat to no more than 20 grams.
-Some people will argue over whether its 20 net carbs or just 20 carbs in generally.
+It strictly restricts the number of carbs you can eat to no more than 20 grams.
+Some people will argue over whether its 20 net carbs or just 20 carbs in general.

 Since everyone’s body is different, I suggest you try them both.
 If you are doing 20 net carbs and don’t seem to be losing any weight, then you need to switch to just 20 grams.
 When you make the switch you will be essentially restricting yourself to eating meat, cheese, eggs and a very limited amount of vegetables.

 The reason behind the strict restriction of carbs is that at this level, you should be able to get into ketosis within 2 days.
 Ketosis is when your body switches from using carbs for fuel to using your stored fat.
 That’s one of the reasons why you lose inches first, then you notice the difference on the scale when you go on a low carb diet.
 To learn What ketosis is – click here

 The Atkins diet phase 1 can last for a few days and some people with a lot of weight to lose will stay on it for several months before moving on to the next phase.

 How to be successful during the Atkins Diet phase 1

 - Eat your veggies!
 12-15 net carbs a day should come from vegetables

 - Drink lots of water!
 8 cups is the MINIMUM you should drink.
 If you are more active or heavier, you will also need to drink more water.
 I look at it as helping to flush the fat out of my system LOL